 Terms and Conditions of BIA Fellowship, Small Grants and Exchange

-1) The award is given to support the BIA Research Priming Grant as finally approved by the BIA in the relevant application.
-Any significant departures from the work as set out in the application must be notified immediately to the Association, in order that it may determine whether to continue its support.
+1) The award is given to support the BIA Small Research Project Grant as finally approved by the BIA in the relevant application.
+Any significant departures from the work as set out in the application must be notified immediately to the Association (via the Scientific and Research Officer), in order that it may determine whether to continue its support.

 2) Employment of Staff and Responsibility of the Research Institution

-(b) The BIA requires to be notified immediately of any changes to senior personnel engaged in the supervision of the Fellowship during the relevant period.
+(b) The BIA requires to be notified immediately of any changes to senior personnel engaged in the supervision of the Research Project during the relevant period.

 (e) The Research Organisation is responsible for ensuring that all clinicians working under a BIA award are aware that they are individually responsible for maintaining appropriate cover with a professional defence organisation for any activities not covered by NHS indemnity arrangements or by any additional provision made by the Research Organisation.
 The BIA will not meet the costs of such cover.
 The Research Organisation is responsible for ensuring that any honorary clinical contracts required by clinical staff working under a BIA award have been obtained prior to the start of the award.

-(g)The Research Organisation must provide the infrastructure required to support the Fellow’s research training together with any specific contributions identified in the application.
+(g)The Research Organisation must provide the infrastructure required to support the Awardee’s research training together with any specific contributions identified in the application.

-(h) The Research Organisation must ensure that the Fellow is made aware of their responsibilities and that they observe the terms and conditions of this award.
+(h) The Research Organisation must ensure that the Awardee is made aware of their responsibilities and that they observe the terms and conditions of this award.

 (i) The Research Organisation must ensure that the research supported by the award complies with all relevant legislation and Government regulation, including that introduced while work is in progress.
 This requirement includes approval or licence from any regulatory body that may be required before the research can commence.